Skip to main content

 Step 5: add the Display name, Name, and other settings for your SLO:

-When activated, Nobl9 notifies you if your SLO hasn't received data or received incomplete data for more than 15 minutes.
+When activated, Nobl9 notifies you if your SLO hasn't received data for the period you set.

 • Add alert policies, labels, and links, if required.